Skip to main content

 About Verstegen and Schevichoven

-Jeroen Plesman van Schevichoven says the following: The ultimate goal of this project is for as many farmers as possible, approximately thirty-five hectares of their land, to dedicate to growing herbs in a regenerative way.
-These herbs will then be dried and sold in the Netherlands.
+Jeroen Plesman from Schevichoven says the following: “The higher goal of this project is for as many farmers as possible, about thirty, to dedicate 5 hectares of their land to growing herbs in a regenerative way.
+These herbs are then dried and sold in the Netherlands.”

 We'll never share your details.
 See our Privacy Policy.